DanaosTs/ECO/README.md

   1. `visit("uth.gr/courses/CS_U_102", "Python")`
   2. Files under CS_U_102 are downloaded inside of the Python folder that was created
-  3. The two subdirectories are recognised and stored inside of an array
+  3. The two subdirectories are recognized and stored inside of an array
   4. `visit("uth.gr/courses/CS_U_102/Examples", "Python/Examples")`
   5. Files under CS_U_102/Examples are downloaded inside of the Python/Examples directory
   6. Check if there are subdirectories inside of Examples